The Virtual Currency Regulation Review: Spain

 The tax treatment of virtual currencies and their trading differs within the country, depending on the tax.
 From an accounting standpoint, the Spanish Accounting Board considers virtual currencies to be an intangible asset or a commercial stock, depending on their use.

 To date, the Spanish tax authorities have considered that any operation (except mining) with virtual currencies constitutes a barter transaction for income tax purposes (personal income tax, corporate income tax and non-resident income tax), which means that users of virtual currencies make a capital gain or loss with any delivery of virtual currencies; and tax compliance becomes complicated and burdensome for both the taxpayer and the tax authority.

-As regards value added tax (VAT), the Spanish tax authorities' position, as set out in binding tax rulings V1274-30 of 6 May and V1748-18 of 18 June, is aligned with that of the European Court of Justice, which considered in Hedqvist 16 that virtual currencies constitute a currency in the sense of Article 135(1)(e) of the VAT Directive and are a direct means of payment; therefore, services related to those currencies (including mining) are covered by the VAT exemption granted by that Article.
+As regards value added tax (VAT), the Spanish tax authorities' position, as set out in binding tax rulings V1274-30 of 6 May and V1748-18 of 18 June, is aligned with that of the European Court of Justice, which in Hedqvist22 held that virtual currencies constitute a currency in the sense of Article 135(1)(e) of the VAT Directive and are a direct means of payment, therefore services related to those currencies (including mining) are covered by the VAT exemption granted by that Article.
 Consequently, input VAT will not be deductible.

 ii Net wealth tax and reporting obligations (static approach)